bljohnsondev/comcutter/README.md

 * **library** - This is the directory where your media is stored.

 ## Example script to call API

+This example bash script uses *curl* to kick off a commercial skip operation on the host file `/your/path/to/media/library/showname/myshow-S02E01.ts`.
+Note that you do not pass the entire path as the file but instead the location of the file relative to your `/library` volume mount.

 ```bash
 #!/bin/bash